liaosvcaf/earlyAlertOfLaws/README.md

 ## Recreate elasticsearch data
 If there are problems with elasticsearch data, you can delete and create bills entries with:

-* remove_index.py - remove "bills" index from elasticsearch (remove all bills)
+* recreate_index.py - remove "bills" index from elasticsearch (remove all bills) and create index again
 * reindex.py - create "bills" index (uses bills from db to create index)